PBeamA/Resources/LaTeX/Templates/Checklist.md

 Formatting Checklist:
 - [ ] References
-  - [ ] Remove the ''The'' in front of journal titles
+  - [ ] Remove the ''The'' in front of journal titles.
   - [ ] Journals title capitalisation
   - [ ] Author names with special characters
   - [ ] Page/Volume numbers or Forthcoming?